housecurve/housecurve.github.io/docs/appnotes/roon.md

 * A MacOS or Windows computer with the Roon control software installed.
 * An iPhone or iPad with HouseCurve installed.

-At the time of creating this app note, Roon did not support loading convolution filters from a mobile device.
-That is why this app note relies on a computer to transfer data.
+Roon's mobile app doesn't currently support loading convolution filters, thus a computer is needed to perform the load.
+You can let Roon know you would like this capability by voting [here](https://community.roonlabs.com/t/loading-convolution-filters-from-a-mobile-device).

 HouseCurve achieves reasonable measurement accuracy with the built in iPhone or iPad microphones.
 For more information see [microphones](../usage/microphones.md).

+For best results, ensure the audio system is [set up correctly](../tuning/TUNING.md) before applying room correction.

 ## 1. Get Connected